aparo/pyes/README.rst

 TODO
 ----

-- API rewriting for indexing and mapping part
+- API rewriting for mapping
 - more docs
 - more tests
 - cleanup